-The first investigation in cases where phaeochromocytoma is suspected is usually urinary catecholamines.
-When those results are positive, then imaging is performed to try and localise the tumor.
+The first investigation in cases where pheochromocytoma is suspected is usually urinary catecholamines.
+When those results are positive, then imaging is performed to try and localize the tumor.

 They most frequently arise from the chromaffin cells of the adrenal medulla.

-Approximately 10% of all phaeochromocytomas are not located in the adrenal glands.
-Extra-adrenal tumors are more likely to be malignant and metastasise 4.
+Approximately 10% of all pheochromocytomas are not located in the adrenal glands.
+Extra-adrenal tumors are more likely to be malignant and metastasize 4.